Recruitment can be tricky which is why many companies are now looking to Situational Judgement Tests to help the recruitment process.

-How do situational judgement tests benefit the employer?
+How do situational judgement tests help benefit the employer?

 It’s obvious the employer is far more likely to choose the right person for the role if candidates’ expectations are effectively managed with such tests during the recruitment process.
 However, there are other advantages for anyone looking to employ the right staff.

 The cost of finding and hiring an employee can vary depending on the business and the specific role being filled.
 However, hiring the wrong person is going to result in wasted time and money for the employer.
 Since a situational judgement test provides far more useful information than can be gained from an interview or application form, it is very cost-effective.

 Application forms tend to focus on an applicant’s education, qualifications, and track record in similar roles.
 However, they cannot touch on other vital areas that are just as (if not more) important than these.
 Soft skills, intelligence in practical situations, and non-academic behaviours are essential.
 However, they can be very difficult to highlight without a targeted test to identify them.

 It may be possible to whittle 100 applicants down to a dozen who seem to tick all the required boxes.
 A situational judgement test will make it far easier to identify those who also have the above features and skills that would round out the ideal employee for any role.

 Skillsarena makes it easy for you to benefit from the information gleaned from situational judgement tests.
 Make your next recruitment drive easier than ever and ensure you find the right people when you need them.
 Call today on +44 (0)203 693 2201 or send an email to find out how you can recruit faster and more effectively with the help of situational judgement tests.